Review: BATTLE STAR WARS (2020)

 It’s like writer Jeremy M. Inman (Monster Hunters) and director James Thomas threw the Star Wars franchise in a blender and tossed the results on a page and called it Battle Star Wars.
 There’s a scene where Helper projects a miniature hologram.
 A character with Lando Calrissian’s development arc.
 Ancient orders with mystical powers and a final battle with badly outnumbered rebels taking on the might of The Coalition’s galactic fleet.

 Battle Star Wars also features some of the worst physics in the history of film.
 The core of a planet is ripped out by a ship’s tractor beam without destroying the planet.
 It later gets put back in with no apparent damage.
 That’s only slightly less believable than the idea that even a long time ago in a galaxy far far away young women still wear soft boots, ass hugging jeans and cropped shirts.
 Denim must be a universal substance.

 I will say Battle Star Wars does have some good spaceship effects.
 It also has some really awful ones too.
 And most of the fight scenes are poorly choreographed.
-There’s even some very noticeably editing in a couple of them.
+There’s even some very noticeable editing in a couple of them.
 I was hoping that Battle Star Wars would turn into a Battle Beyond The Stars type treat.
 I should have just watched that instead.

 Battle Star Wars is available to stream, and a sequel Haven is already in post-production.
-Personally I think The Asylum should stick to releasing other companies’ films.
+Personally, I think The Asylum should stick to releasing other companies’ films.
 The Young Cannibals and The 6th Friend were better than anything they’ve made in years.